-This keto chaffles recipe is so easy that it only has 4 ingredients.
-Just mix them together and you have waffles with 2g net carbs each!
-You can use them as low-carb bread or eat them for your breakfast.
+This keto chaffle recipe is so easy that it only has 4 ingredients.
+Just mix the ingredients together and you have egg waffles with only 2g net carbs each!
+You can use them as sandwich bread for lunch or with low-carb maple syrup for your breakfast.

-When I was a kid, I loved waffles!
-Heck, I love waffles as an adult, too.
+When I was a kid, I loved traditional waffles!
+Heck, I love them as an adult, too.
 There is something just wonderful about the crispy divets where the butter can melt.

-Thankfully, going on the keto diet doesn’t mean that you never get to eat a waffle again.
+Thankfully, going on the keto diet doesn’t mean that you never get to eat classic waffles again.
 You just have to use low-carb ingredients to make them.

-It is a fantastic food invention that uses cheese and eggs to make a waffle!
-Cheese, waffle, chaffle – get it?
+If you've never tried them before, you may be asking, "What is a chaffle?"
+It is a fantastic food invention that uses cheese and eggs to make a cheesy waffle!
+As you can see, the term chaffle is a combination of cheese and waffle – get it?

-The best thing about chaffles is that you can add a bunch of different ingredients to them and make them taste completely different each time.
+The best thing is that you can add a bunch of different ingredients and make them taste completely different each time.
+This is a basic chaffle recipe.
+Use it as a base and then you can add things to it to make all sorts of different versions!

-There are only 4 simple ingredients in my chaffles.
+My recipe uses only 4 simple ingredients.
 In fact, you probably already have these ingredients in your pantry or your refrigerator.

-Next, you will need a combination of baking powder and coconut flour.
-Do not substitute almond flour.
+You will need a combination of baking powder and coconut flour.
+Do not substitute the same amount of almond flour.
 If you do, it will make the chaffles soggy.
 Coconut flour absorbs more moisture so it makes the chaffles crispy.

 Please note: Check out the recipe card at the bottom for a full list of ingredients used to make this low-carb recipe.

-- Use a mini waffle maker.
-It is the perfect size to cook the chaffles so they are the ideal texture.
-The dash brand is my favorite.
-I noticed that if I used a larger waffle maker, the waffles come out softer and not as crispy as I like them to be.
+- Use a mini waffle iron.
+It is the perfect size for cooking so they are the ideal texture.
+The dash mini waffle maker is my favorite for making four-inch chaffles.
+I noticed that if I used a regular waffle maker, they come out softer and not as crispy as I like them to be.

-- Update your macros.
-Every time that you add a mix-in, record it in your macros.
+- Update the macros for different variations.
+Every time that you add a mix-in to these low-carb waffles, the macros will change.
 Blueberries and strawberries are higher in carbs than something like sugar-free syrup or some chopped pecans.

 All the exact details are in the printable recipe card at the bottom of this post.
 First, I have some step-by-step photos of the process so you can make them along with me.